1981 Indianapolis 500: Mears pit fire

+Two months later at the Norton Michigan 500, Herm Johnson had another fuel rig failure that injured 14 people during a Lap 27 pit stop where the refueling rig failed to shut off fuel flow.
+That caused a 1-hour, 37-minute red flag and forced a redesign to the fuel nozzle used on Indy cars, adding a safety valve that would only open when the nozzle was connected to the car.
+The pitside tanks were also modified to add a dead man's valve, and were required to be anchored to the ground.
+Previously, some teams would prop up the giant tanks—sometimes precariously—to angle them so as to increase the head pressure and speed up the fuel flow.
+Additional safety measures eventually followed, including requiring all participants in the pits, not just over-the-wall crew, to wear fire resistant uniforms, and for the fueler to wear a helmet.

+Later in the race, Bobby Unser also reported suffering a small fire during one of his pit stops.
+But he was able to extinguish the flames by pulling away.
+The 180-mph wind from racing down the backstretch fanned out the flames, but not before his uniform burned through on the left side.

 Danny Ongais crash

-Only minutes later, Danny Ongais came into the pits on lap 63 as the leader of the race, but problems during the stop caused it to drag on for 46 seconds.
+Danny Ongais came into the pits on lap 63 as the leader of the race, but problems during the stop caused it to drag on for 46 seconds.
 After finally leaving the pits, Ongais approached a slower car at the end of the backstretch.
 Perhaps still upset about the long stop, he made a late pass going into turn 3.
-Carrying too much speed into the turn, the car drifted out into the gray and the rear tires lost traction.
-Ongais tried to correct the slide by turning right, and the car hooked to the right and crashed nearly head-on into the wall.
-(A year later, Gordon Smiley lost control at the same turn in the same way, but crashed directly head-on and was killed.)
-The front end of the car was ripped away, leaving an unconscious Ongais completely exposed in the cockpit as the car continued around turn 3, a long trail of fire from burning oil.
+Carrying too much speed into the turn, the car drifted out into the gray area and the rear tires lost traction.
+Ongais tried to correct the slide by turning right, but the car hooked to the right and crashed nearly head-on into the wall in turn three.
+(One year later, Gordon Smiley lost control similarly at the same location, but crashed directly head-on and was killed.)

+The front end of the car was ripped away, leaving an unconscious Ongais completely exposed in the cockpit.
+The car continued to slide around turn three, and came to rest point forward in the north short chute.
+The back of the car was on fire, and a long trail of burning oil was behind.
 Safety crews quickly surrounded the car and used the Jaws of Life to extricate Ongais, who suffered a concussion and badly broken feet and legs.
 Remarkably, Ongais made a full recovery and raced again at Indianapolis just one year later.

+The caution stayed out for 15 laps to clean up the incident.
+Safety workers also tended to some spectators who were hit by debris outside turn three.
+Gordon Johncock was now the leader, with Bobby Unser and Mario Andretti in close pursuit.